aallali/Gomoku/README.md

 - Writing the game in GO was a good decision, but jumping straight to MiniMax without having a good heuristic ruined it for me.
 I got overwhelmed quickly and gave up after 2 months of trying.

 To-Do:
-- [ ] ⚠️ ⚠️ Important : It is important to note that it is not forbidden to introduce a double-three by capturing a pair. ⚠️ ⚠️
+- [x] ⚠️ Important : It is important to note that it is not forbidden to introduce a double-three by capturing a pair. ⚠️
 - [x] Implement a quick fix for the moves sorter to handle instant win/block win.
 - [ ] Pause work on MiniMax and focus on cleaning/organizing the code.
 - Add missing/necessary functionalities for better UX.